Getting Data from SQL Queries

 s02code_cashbookCODESELECT * FROM s02.cashbook

-Here is a sample for the query list view:
+Here’s a sample from the query list view:

 IDTABLE_SCHEMATABLE_NAMETABLE_TYPETABLE_CODEINSERT_PROCEDUREUPDATE_PROCEDUREDELETE_PROCEDUREPROCEDURE_TYPE